An essential guide with best practices

 But less IT means less control and less leverage.
 And that can result in unexpected fees and budget overruns.

 That’s why the professional oversight of your SaaS contracts is so important.
-It’s crucial to know how to identify and negotiate missing SaaS terms, stay on top of changing SaaS contract terms, and have the support of a SaaS contract attorney to insist on contractual agreements.
-This is where licensing specialists like our USU consultants can help.
+It’s crucial to know how to identify and negotiate missing SaaS terms, stay on top of changing SaaS contract terms, and have the support of a SaaS contract attorney to insist with the agreement.
+This is where licensing specialists such as our team of consultants at USU are there to help.
 Contact us any time!